ktrnka/update-your-readme/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Ensure your code follows the project's coding standards (use Black for formatting).
-2. Add tests for any new features or bug fixes.
-3. Update the README if necessary.
+2. Update the README if necessary.

 ## License